DCFS and Child Protective Services Lawyer in Long Beach, CA

 After talking to everyone, the social worker will either close the referral, offer you an informal contract or safety plan to avoid filing allegations in court or file allegations with the court.
 The two former are always more desirable.
 If the social worker decides to file formal allegations against you in court, they will compile all of the statements of witnesses and your children into a social worker’s report.
 Even though it is mostly hearsay in the report, it comes into evidence and can be considered by the judge.
 Therefore, what you and others say will be used against you in court.
 The initial court report being generated by the social worker is called the Detention Report.

 The social worker’s reports are often the hardest things for parents to process because they contain fragments of statements and misrepresentation drafted by the social worker that is intent on proving their allegations true.
 The reports are heavily relied upon by the judge.
 Once DCFS files a case against you in court, DCFS will be intent on proving the allegations true.

 Social Workers and Services/Classes

 If DCFS files a case against you in court.
 It is smart to enroll in services right away.
 The dependency court system has time frames for you to reunify with your child.
 The sooner that the classes are over the more likely you are to reunify.
 By enrolling in the services, you are not admitting that you have done anything wrong.
-Rarely will that be used against you in court.
+Rarely will that be used against you in court?

 Time Frames to Get Children Back

-Time is not on your side in dependency court.
-As a general rule, you only have as much as 18 months to get your children out of a foster care from the day they enter.
-The reasons is that the law states children deserve permanency.
+Time is not on your side in the dependency court.
+As a general rule, you only have as much as 18 months to get your children out of foster care from the day they enter.
+The reason is that the law states children deserve permanency.
 It is not in their best interest to be in foster care without a loving home.
 Click on this link to understand each and every type of dependency court hearing.